 Last reactor at Ukraine's Zaporizhzhia nuclear plant stopped

-The six-reactor Zaporizhzhia plant was disconnected from the grid last week after all its power lines were disconnected as a result of fighting in the area, and was operating in "island mode" for several days, generating electricity for crucial cooling systems from its only remaining reactor in operation.
+Because of shelling in and around the area, the entire plant has been cut off from the electricity grid for several days, with the one working reactor, on "island mode", essentially powering the rest of the plant's crucial cooling systems.

-Nuclear operator Energoatom said that one of the power lines was restored late Saturday, allowing plant operators to shut down the last reactor.
+The owners have been discussing shutting down the plant — because of the power issues and the condition of the Ukrainian workers.

 The company said the risk remains high that outside power is cut again, in which case the plant would have to fire up emergency diesel generators to keep the reactors cool and prevent a nuclear meltdown.
-The company's chief told The Associated Press on Thursday that the plant only has diesel fuel for 10 days.
+The company's chief said on Thursday that the plant only has diesel fuel for 10 days.

 The plant, one of the 10 biggest atomic power stations in the world, has been occupied by Russian forces since the early stages of the war.
 Ukraine and Russia have blamed each other for shelling around the plant that has damaged the power lines connecting it to the grid.